avolve-dao/avolve/README.md

 The convergence of Web3, real-time data, and regenerative economics makes it possible to build platforms that reward positive-sum behavior.
 The world is seeking new models for collaboration, belonging, and impact—Avolve meets this need with a proven, ready-to-launch product.

 ### Market Potential
-Avolve targets individuals, DAOs, communities, and organizations seeking transformation, engagement, and regenerative impact.
+Avolve targets individuals, DAOs, collectives, and organizations seeking transformation, engagement, and regenerative impact.
 The market for regenerative platforms and digital communities is growing rapidly, with new markets emerging for tokenized governance and collective intelligence.

 ### Competition / Alternatives
 Alternatives include traditional social networks, legacy DAO platforms, and gamified learning tools.
 Avolve’s unique combination of real-time feedback, tokenized governance, and regenerative economics sets it apart.
 The fractal, multi-token model is unmatched by competitors.